showaykerker/better-daily-notes-obsidian-plugin/README.md

 If you want to install a specific version or a pre-release version of this plugin, you can use BRAT's `Add Beta plugin with frozen version` feature.

-After following these steps, you should be able to install the desired version of the plugin.

 ## Development
 This plugin is built with TypeScript.
 Here's how to contribute:
 1. Clone the repository.